The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 • the Content-Type header is not set.

-By default, the following list of media types is compressed: text/html, text/plain, text/xml, text/css, text/javascript and application/javascript.
+By default, the following list of media types is compressed: text/html, text/plain, text/xml, text/css, text/javascript, application/javascript, application/json, application/graphql+json and application/xhtml+xml.

 If the client does not support HTTP compression then the response body is not compressed.